Review articles on this site earn small revenue from purchasing products through affiliate links.

 Size variationsOne size2 sizes

-Back panelLightweight panel-like materialHard material made from metal frame
+Back panelLightweight panel materialHard material with metal frame

 This is amazing

-However, the lighter (thinner) has completely lost its strengths to date, as expected from Gregory, and the new high-density polyester material is thin and flexible, yet secured to sufficient durability.
-It was not particularly difficult to use in light winter mountains.
+However, just because it's lighter (thinner) doesn't mean it loses any of its strengths, and as you'd expect from Gregory, the new high-density polyester material is thin and flexible, yet still durable enough.
+It's not particularly difficult to use in light winter mountains

 Adjustable back panel

-Furthermore, the newly added rear length adjustment function is probably not necessary for an average model, but it's a different story when it comes to Gregory.
-This feature has been a long-awaited feature for Gregory followers who aim to achieve a perfect fit, and is the biggest step forward in this renewal.
-Simply peel off the Velcro on the back and move the harness to a position that suits you, and anyone can fit the back length accurately.
-The 65/75L model (amber is 60L) also has an adjustable length of the hip belt.
+The newly added torso length adjustment feature might be unnecessary for a standard model, but it's a different story for Gregory.
+It's a long-awaited feature for Gregory devotees who strive for the perfect fit, and it's the biggest step forward in this renewal.
+Simply remove the Velcro on the back and adjust the harness to your preferred position, allowing anyone to get the exact torso length they need.
+The 65/75L model (60L for the amber) also features an adjustable hip belt

 Packed with the latest practical storage features

-There has also been a lot of reviews on storage functions such as pockets and attachments.
-First of all, the large mesh pocket located on the front has a cleaner design than the thick, non-stretchable pocket that was found in the previous model, making it easier to use.
+Many changes have also been made to the storage functions, such as pockets and attachments.
+First of all, the large mesh pocket on the front has a sleeker design than the thick, non-stretchy pocket on the previous model, and it can be said that it is also easier to use

-The canopy has a larger capacity and a larger entrance and an easy-to-use pocket.
+The canopy now has a larger capacity and a larger, easier-to-use pocket opening

-As for attachments, although there are no particularly clever items, I get the impression that they are easy to use while keeping the basics in mind.
-As shown in the photo below, the familiar pole loops are placed on the left and right sides of the front, with two types: a small loop (green) that makes it easy to hook up the tip of the pole, and a large loop (blue) that makes it easy to use without worrying about how to install it.
+As for attachments, there aren't any particularly clever ones, but the impression is that they are easy to use and have the basics covered.
+As shown in the photo below, the familiar pole loops located on the left and right sides of the front have two types: a small loop (green) that makes it easy to hook the tip of a pole, and a large loop (blue) that makes it easy to tie an axe, so it's easy to use without having to think about how to attach it

-The hole for passing the tube through the hydration holder inside is located in the center of the back of the pack, allowing the tube to flow to either the left or right side.
+The hole for passing the tube from the internal hydration holder is located in the center of the back of the pack, allowing the tube to be passed through on either the left or right side

-At the bottom of the pack is a strap with a buckle that is long enough to fit even when sleeping pads are attached, as shown in the photo below.
+At the bottom of the pack, there are straps with buckles that are long enough to accommodate a sleeping pad, as shown in the photo below

 This is not good